Connectome20/Diffusion-PreProcessing-Pipeline-for-Distribution/README.md

 ### Configuration File (dcm2bids):

 Download *config.json*, and save it to '/your/project/directory/bids/code/preprocessing_dwi/dcm2bids/‘.
-Then, replace every instance of 'your project sequence' in this file with the specific or wild-carded names of your sequences.
-Optionally, you can add custom labels in place of 'your custom label'.
+Then, replace every instance of '<your project sequence>' in this file with the specific or wild-carded names of your sequences.
+Optionally, you can add custom labels in place of '<your custom label>'.

 ### Expert File (recon-all):